-Students will need to have successfully completed the EAL Level 2 Diploma in Electrical Installations (Buildings and Structures) or equivalent, and have GCSE Maths and English at grade D or equivalent.
+Students will need to have successfully completed the EAL level 2 Diploma in Electrical Installations (Buildings and Structures) or equivalent, and have GCSE maths and English at grade D or grade 3, or equivalent.

 You will have the chance to improve and develop your skills in our fully equipped modern workshops and our dedicated, purpose built inspection and test facilities.
 You can even show off the skills you learn by taking part in demonstrations at local shows and exhibitions and participating in local and national competitions such as “World Skills”

 The study programme will also develop personal, social and employability skills, which includes opportunities to work on community projects and to explore the various career pathways within the electrical industry.
 You will have the chance to help yourself become more employable, with 60 hours work related experience involving community projects and work with local employers.